A very brief history of Ukraine

 And at the same time, Putin is fighting a dirty war on other fronts – his efforts to hack western European computer, banking and defence systems and interfere in Western elections are well known.
 Putin is also trying to use Ukrainian refugees to turn European governments and people against Ukraine.
 Ukrainian refugees have already been arrested for attempting terrorist acts – they are either economically desperate and lured by high Russian payoffs, or Putin is threatening their relatives in occupied Ukraine if they don’t cooperate.
 And at the same time he’s using every propaganda tool available to him (including sympathetic networks like Fox News, sympathetic European political parties, and the Russian diaspora who are in many cases fanatically pro-Putin) to spread propaganda that all Ukrainians are nazis and terrorists.

-For politicians like Orban of Hungary, Fico of Slovakia and Trump of the US, Putin is a compelling role model – initially elected and re-elected democratically, now president for life with all political opposition either dead or exiled.
+For politicians like Orban of Hungary, Fico of Slovakia and Trump of the US, Putin is a compelling role model – democratically elected and re-elected initially, now president for life with all political opposition either dead or exiled.
 And all of these leaders find it convenient to disdain Ukraine’s desire for democracy and NATO membership.
-Poland is a rare exception where the main populist political party is broadly pro-Ukrainian.
+Poland is a rare exception where the main Trump-like populist political party is broadly pro-Ukrainian.
 I think the Poles’ exceptionally high empathy for Ukraine comes from their own experience.
-After Poland was re-established as an independent country in 1919, nationalists in both Germany and Russia saw its very existence as a national insult, and Stalin and Hitler took great delight in carving it back up.
+After Poland was re-established as an independent country in 1919, nationalists in both Germany and Russia saw its very existence as a national insult, and Stalin and Hitler took great delight in carving it back up in 1939.
 Now Putin sees Ukraine as both a personal and national insult whose entire national identify must be eradicated — Poles know what that feels like, and what it leads to.
-By contrast, the main who just barely lost Romania’s recent presidential election had stated that Ukraine is not a country and Putin should be free to dispose of its population however he sees fit.
+By contrast, the main who just barely lost Romania’s recent presidential election had stated that Ukraine is not a country and Putin should do whatever he likes with those people.
 That level of antipathy goes back to the 1800s, when Eastern Europe had a distinct ethnic pecking order in which the Austrians sat at the top and Ukrainians very much at the bottom.

 Ukrainians fully understand that they are in a war of national survival.
 In 1922 Ukraine surrendered to Russian domination, and within 10 years, millions of them had been starved to death in the Holodomor.
 Much more recently, Russia has abducted over 20,000 Ukrainian children from captured territories, and is indoctrinating them in Russia to fight against their own families.
+A few children who could not be turned were released, but only after prolonged, severe torture.
 Anyone caught speaking Ukrainian in Russian-controlled territory disappears.
 And Russia slaughtered over 1,300 civilians in just four weeks of occupation of the Kyiv suburbs of Irpin and Bucha in the early days of the war.
 Ukrainians know that if they surrender this time, it will likely be at least another 100 years before they get another chance, and by then they may be wiped out as a people.
 Putin seeks not a genocide, but an ethnocide — the complete destruction of a national identity.

-If you want to keep up on the news of the war, I highly recommend subscribing to the Kyiv Independent.
-The Moscow Times (now published from the Netherlands) as well as the BBC and Al-Jazeera are also good.
+If you want to keep up on the news of the war, I highly recommend subscribing to the Kyiv Independent and The Moscow Times (now published from the Netherlands).
+The BBC and Al-Jazeera are also good.

 Slava Ukraini!